agence-gaya/typo3-taxonomy/README.md

 ## Main configuration

-1. Create a global "Taxonomy" storage folder with one or more vocabularies inside.

    > Vocabularies are global to the TYPO3 instance, only admins can manage them.
    >
    > Terms of a vocabulary can be stored in the global folder or stored inside a Site.

+1. (Optional) Create a global "Taxonomy" storage folder with one or more vocabularies inside.

 2. Create a "Taxonomy" folder in each site.

 3. In the Site configuration module, configure for each site the PID of each vocabulary.

+**Note**

+Since TYPO3 v12, it is not allowed anymore to translate records outside a Site.
+If you plan to store common term and to translate them, you will need to create and configure a virtual site for those common records to be translated.

 **Important**